 Third, they did not have money to market a book like the established traditional publishers.
 They reasoned no one is more passionate about a book than its author, therefore the author can do a better job selling the book and shifted that expense to the author.

 Publish America paid me a $1 advance and produced my book at no charge.
-In exchange for the $1 advance they had the right to sell my book for 7 years.
+In exchange for the $1 advance, they had the right to sell my book for 7 years.
 My manuscript went through one edit instead of the 3 or more done by traditional publishers.
 They did a nice job on the cover design, but the editing and formatting were sloppy.

 They did two things to help market.
 They asked me for a list of family and friends so they could contact them to buy my book, and they put the book for sale on their website.
-Aside from that I knew from their website and contract that they would not market the book.
+Aside from that, I knew from their website and my contract that they would not market the book.

-In my opinion PA shot themselves in the foot.
+In my opinion, PA shot themselves in the foot.
 Even if I had the money to market, I could not have sold it in good conscience, because of the sloppy editing and formatting.
 If someone bought the book, they would not have a reason to buy a second one.
 Even if they had got the editing and formatting right, how could I compete with traditionally published paperback books selling for $8 to $15 when mine had a retail value of $24.99.

-Through the years Print on Demand evolved to make themselves more appealing.
+Through the years, Print on Demand evolved to make themselves more appealing.
 They implemented a fee based system.
 For anywhere from $700 – $2000 they would produce your book but not market it.
-The fee gave them money to pay better editors, and artist producing a book easier to sale.
+The fee gave them money to pay better editors, and artist producing a book easier to sell.
 Then authors could pay a fee to make their books returnable.
 Some are offering a more reasonable retail value.
 They will do some Internet marketing for an additional fee, most of which an author can do on social media for free.

 As print on demand evolved and overcame its negative aspects, traditional publishing has become more like the hybrid publishers using elements of traditional and self-publishing.
 One friend published by a traditional publisher did not need an agent.
 She did not receive an advance.
 The completed book had 30 plus errors that were corrected in the second printing.
 They did some marketing but did not reimburse her expenses for the marketing she did.
-She could obtain books to sell at no cost and return unsold books but she had to pay the shipping.
+She could get books to sell at no cost and return unsold books, but she had to pay the shipping.
 They set a retail value close to $30 for a paperback book, which is higher than anything I have seen on POD books.
-Regardless of some of the negative aspects she dealt with the publisher did what she could have never done on her own.
+Regardless of some of the negative aspects the publisher did what she could have never done on her own.
 This was her first book.
 She is not famous.
-On the strength of the publishers reputation her book was picked up nationwide by Barnes and Nobles and purchased by libraries.
+On the strength of the publishers reputation, her book was picked up nationwide by Barnes and Nobles and purchased by libraries.

-The advantage of traditional publishing is wide spread distribution.
+The advantage of traditional publishing is widespread distribution.
 Traditional publishers sell to bookstores.
 Bookstores need books to sell to their patrons.
-Consequently, if the publisher has a good reputation, book sells are higher but the royalties paid are small unless the book becomes a bestseller.
+Consequently, if the publisher has a good reputation, book sells are higher, but the royalties paid are small unless the book becomes a bestseller.
 The POD author is limited to selling to people, and finding bookstores that accept books on consignment.
 The profit margins are much higher, as much as 50% on printed and 75% for digital books.
 Most of my traditionally published friends have made forays into POD.
 The successful ones have an advantage over new authors because they already have a following and name recognition.
 There are pros and cons to both ways of publishing.
 If you are a public speaker or already have a following POD would be the better path financially.
-If you want your book available in bookstores nationwide make traditional publishing your goal.
+If you want your book available nationwide in bookstores, make traditional publishing your goal.